mathjax/MathJax-docs/output/html.rst

 browsers and user environments.)

-The CommonHTML output uses web-based fonts so that users don't have to have math fonts installed on their computers, but will use locally installed ones if they are available.
-It currently only supports MathJax's default TeX fonts (see the :ref:`font-support` section for more information).
+The CommonHTML output uses web-based fonts so that users don't have to have math fonts installed on their computers.
+Version 3 only supports MathJax's limited TeX fonts, but version 4 introduces almost a dozen addition font options.
+See the :ref:`font-support` section for more information on what fonts are available and how to select them.

 See :ref:`chtml-options` for information about the options that control the CommonHTML output.